The intertidal zone is defined as the area between the high tide and low tide mark.

 The tides are formed as a result of the gravitational forces between Earth, the sun and the moon.
 Twice a month the three will be aligned as a result of Earth’s movement around the sun and the moon’s orbit around Earth.
 When this happens, the gravitational pulls will be strongest ,and we will experience the greatest differences between high (flow) and low (ebb) tides.
 We call these tides Spring tides.
 On the contrary, the time half way between two spring tides, which occurs when we see the moon as half, the tidal difference will be the smallest, called Neap tides.

 With this background it could sound like the size of the tide would only depend on the gravitational pulls between Earth, the moon and the sun, but this is not the case.
 The topography of the ocean bottom plays a great roll in how large the tide will be.

 Different types and distribution

 Intertidal habitats are found all over the world although the tidal range various extremely depending on location.

-Some areas don’t even experience hardly any tidal difference at all.
-The west coast of Sweden in fact has a greater ocean surface level differences depending on changes in atmospheric high- or low air pressures, which has nothing to do with tides.
+Some areas experience hardly any tidal difference at all.
+The west coast of Sweden in fact has greater ocean surface level differences depending on changes in atmospheric high- or low air pressures, which has nothing to do with tides.
 On the opposite side of the Atlantic Ocean, in South Eastern Canada, we find the greatest tidal differences in world in the Bay of Fundy.
-Spring tides here create a 20m difference between high and low tides.
+Spring tides here create a 20 meter difference between high and low tides.